2023 Solar Incentives Guide for Wolf Trap, VA - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC provides a tax credit for a set percentage of the cost of your solar system.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC provides a tax credit for a specific percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
 Your local Wolf Trap solar panel installer can answer your questions and explain how the new Clean Energy Credit applies to you.